Catnary/catnary.github.io/_posts/2025-02-10-markdown-cv.md

 ```
 This produces a CV in PDF format with a layout I'm happy with, and I get to work in markdown and keep track of everything in git.

-Of course, you could automate this workflow further and add API calls to an AI agent, to e.g., insert relevant content based on the big reference markdown file, or review the CV in relation to the job spec.
+Of course, you could automate this workflow further and add API calls to an AI agent, to e.g., insert relevant content based on the big reference markdown file, or review the CV in relation to a copy of the job spec.
 It would be interesting to experiment with that, but its not something I really want for my own purposes right now.